2023 NCAA Division I men's basketball tournament: Procedures

-A total of 68 teams are taking part in the tournament with 32 automatic bids being filled by each program that won its conference tournament.
+A total of 68 teams participated in the tournament with 32 automatic bids being filled by each program that won its conference tournament.
 The remaining 36 bids were issued "at-large", with selections extended by the NCAA Selection Committee on Selection Sunday, March 12.
 The Selection Committee also seeded the entire field from 1 to 68.

-Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at-large teams) will play in the First Four.
-The winners of these games will advance to the main tournament bracket.
+Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at-large teams) played in the First Four.
+The winners of those games advanced to the main tournament bracket.